 - You can download the app for FREE from the Apple App Store (click here) or the Google Play Store (click here)

-- After you download the app, open it, then choose a school
+- After you download the app, open it, then choose a school.
+We recommend you register, as it makes use easier.

 - Identify the specific location of the problem (which classroom or part of the facility), identify the type of problem, give a few details about the size or frequency of the problem; then, you can provide any more information you think it relevant.